Southmead Hospital: Brunel building

 The accident and emergency department at Frenchay closed on 19 May 2014 and reopened at Southmead the next day.

 In early 2014, the second phase of the hospital redevelopment began with the demolition of the old main building to enable construction work to begin on a Brunel Building extension, together with enlarging the area in front of the hospital.
 The extension includes a new multi-storey car park for patients and visitors, a cycle centre with storage for 300 bikes, more shops, changing and shower facilities for staff and a community arts space.

 Following the 2014 opening of the Brunel building, there was a shortage of parking spaces owing to high demands from visitors, patients, and staff.
 In 2014 and 2015, patients and visitors parked at the nearby Beaufort Way multi-storey car park.
 Improvements were made in 2016, including the construction of a 400-space multi-storey car park next to the Brunel building.

+Recent history

+In June 2024, Anne, Princess Royal was admitted to Southmead Hospital after sustaining concussion and minor head injuries on her Gloucestershire estate, believed to have been caused by a horse.
+She was discharged three days later.

+Facilities and services

+Southmead Hospital contains one of two adult Major Trauma Centres for South West England, providing specialist care and treatment for major trauma as part of the Severn Major Trauma Network.
+The Network covers the former Avon county area as well as parts of Gloucestershire, Somerset and Wiltshire.